hanwei0912/Tree-structured-decomposition-and-adaptation-in-moea-d/README.md

 sition (MOEA/D) converts a multiobjective optimization problem (MOP) into a set of simple subproblems, and deals with them simultaneously to approximate the Pareto optimal set (PS) of the original MOP.
-Normally in MOEA/D, a set of weight vectors are predened and kept unchanged during the search process.
-In the last few years, it has been demonstrated in some cases that a set of predened subproblems may fail to achieve a good approximation to the Pareto optimal set.
-The major reason is that it is usually unable to dene a proper set of subproblems, which take full consideration of the characteristics of the MOP beforehand.
-Therefore, it is imperative to develop a way to adaptively redene the subproblems during the search process.
+Normally in MOEA/D, a set of weight vectors are predefined and kept unchanged during the search process.
+In the last few years, it has been demonstrated in some cases that a set of predefined subproblems may fail to achieve a good approximation to the Pareto optimal set.
+The major reason is that it is usually unable to define a proper set of subproblems, which take full consideration of the characteristics of the MOP beforehand.
+Therefore, it is imperative to develop a way to adaptively redefine the subproblems during the search process.
 This paper proposes a tree-structured decom- position and adaptation (TDA) strategy to achieve this goal.
 The basic idea is to use a tree structure to decompose the search domain into a